- Feature Links

 |Fire Response (cooking fire, property fire, vehicle fire, grass fire, etc.)||8||1.54%|

 |Rescue & EMS (medical assist, EMS, vehicle accident) - note: the District assists but does not transport||242||46.80%|

 |Hazardous Condition (no fire - power lines, short circuits, gas leak, etc.)||16||3.09%|

 |General Service Call (water problem, smoke/odors, animal rescue, public assist)||103||19.92%|

 |Good Intent Calls (cancelled enroute, no incident found, etc.)||55||10.63%|

 |False Alarm/False Calls||93||17.98%|

-The City Council has been clear that the intent of the analysis is not to consider providing services independent of the Fire District; nor is the Town seeking to gain any additional revenue share.
-At this stage, the intent is data gathering.
+The City Council has been clear that the intent of the analysis was not to consider providing services independent of the Fire District; nor is the Town seeking to gain any additional revenue share.
+At this stage, the intent was data gathering.

 Fire Impact Fee Nexus Study by the Fire District